sotetsuk/pgx/docs/kuhn_poker.md

 | `[6]` | One if 1 chip of the opponent |

 ## Action
-There are four distinct actions.
+There are two distinct actions.

 | Action | Index |
 |:---|----:|